Revised Nov. 27, 2020

 The canine coronavirus vaccine for dogs is a different strain than the current virus affecting people.
 No specific vaccine for this strain (COVID-19) is available yet.

-All animals entering Canada must meet import requirements set out by the Canadian Food Inspection Agency.
+All animals entering Canada must meet import requirements set out by the CFIA.
 There are currently no specific requirements in place in Canada restricting animal importation related to the COVID-19 outbreak.
 Importers, rescue organizations and adoptive families should consider limiting or postponing importing animals.

 As always, imported animals should be closely monitored for signs of illness and you should contact a veterinarian if they become sick.
 Call the veterinary practice ahead to ensure they are aware of the circumstances.